 We have built, and will continue to make significant investment in building strong partnerships with local electricity experts and power enterprises.
-Through these partnerships, we reached an average electricity cost of our proprietary mining datacenters to US\$50/MWh for the year ended December 31, 2022 and US\$36/MWh for the three months ended March 31, 2023.
-We entered into electric power supply agreements with electricity suppliers to secure low electricity costs for our mining datacenters in Rockdale, Texas and in Norway.
+Through these partnerships, we reached an average electricity cost of our proprietary mining datacenters to US\$50/MWh for the year ended December 31, 2022.
+We entered into electric power supply agreements with electricity suppliers to secure low electricity costs for our mining datacenters in Rockdale, Texas, and in Norway.

 We consider environmental protection vitally important and have implemented measures in the operation of our business, in particular mining datacenters, to ensure our compliance with all applicable laws and regulations in the United States, Norway and other applicable jurisdictions.
 Our hash rate expansion strategy is energy conscious.
 We constantly monitor the operation of our mining machines and replace old mining machines models with new ones periodically to optimize energy efficiency.
-As a result, we successfully lowered our average energy consumption from 47.3j/T as of December 31, 2020 to 39.2j/T as of December 31, 2021, to 36.5j/T as of December 31, 2022 and further to 34.5j/T as of March 31, 2023.
+As a result, we successfully lowered our average energy consumption from 47.3j/T as of December 31, 2020 to 39.2j/T as of December 31, 2021 and further to 36.5j/T as of December 31, 2022.
 Through years of experience in and deep insight into the global power supply market, we are able to discover outstanding mining construction resources that are both cost-efficient and environmentally friendly.

 We stick with high environmental, social and governance (ESG) standards and strive to constantly increase the ratio of power supply generated from carbon-free energy.
-The ratio of our carbon-free power supply reached approximately 62% as of March 31, 2023, and is expected to be remain at around 59% upon completing the construction of all mining datacenters "in the pipeline".
+The ratio of our carbon-free power supply reached approximately 52% as of December 31, 2022, and is expected to be remain at around 53% upon completing the construction of all mining datacenters "in the pipeline".
 The ratio of our carbon-free power supply, as used herein, represents the weighted average ratio of carbon-free power supply at our datacenters, weighting in the respective electricity capacity at each datacenter.
 To be more specific, it is calculated by dividing (x) the sum of ratio of carbon-free power supply multiple by electricity capacity at each of our datacenters, by (y) the total electricity capacity contributed by all our datacenters.

-According to the latest available statistics regarding energy structure of power supply from respective local authorities or suppliers as of March 31, 2023, (i) the power supply in our mining datacenter in Pangborn, Washington was 100% carbon-free, almost entirely supported by hydroelectric resources, (ii) the power supply in our mining datacenters in Molde and Tydal, Norway was 100% carbon-free, primarily supported by wind and hydroelectric resources, (iii) the power supply in our mining datacenter in Rockdale, Texas was approximately 52% carbon-free, supported by clean energy resources such as wind, nuclear, solar and hydroelectric, as well as traditional energy resources such as gas and coal, and (iv) the power supply in our mining datacenter in Knoxville, Tennessee was approximately 60% carbon-free, supported by clean energy resources, such as unclear, hydroelectric and solar, as well as traditional energy resources such as clean- burning natural gas units.
+According to the latest available statistics regarding energy structure of power supply from respective local authorities or suppliers as of December 31, 2022, (i) the power supply in our mining datacenter in Pangborn, Washington was 100% carbon-free, almost entirely supported by hydroelectric resources, (ii) the power supply in our mining datacenters in Molde and Tydal, Norway was 100% carbon-free, primarily supported by wind and hydroelectric resources, (iii) the power supply in our mining datacenter in Rockdale, Texas was approximately 40% carbon-free, supported by clean energy resources such as wind, nuclear, solar and hydroelectric, as well as traditional energy resources such as gas and coal, and (iv) the power supply in our mining datacenter in Knoxville, Tennessee was approximately 60% carbon-free, supported by clean energy resources, such as unclear, hydroelectric and solar, as well as traditional energy resources such as clean-burning natural gas units.
 To further improve the ratio of our carbon-free power supply, we intend to engage a carbon offset strategy consultant to formulate a carbon emissions offsetting plan for our mining datacenters in Texas.